This guide describes options common to every command in Flux.

 Flux is built on top of Apache Spark and provides a number of command line options for configuring the underlying Spark runtime environment used by Flux.

-Configuring the number of partitions
+Configuring the number of Spark partitions

 Flux uses Spark partitions to allow for data to be read and written in parallel.
 Each partition can be thought of as a separate worker, operating in parallel with each other worker.